 - Lack of a product and its analogues.

 Collecting information, refer to different sources.
-This way you will receive only reliable data about your customers and will be able to detail the map as much as possible.
+This way you will receive only reliable data about your customers and will be able to detail the buyer journey map as much as possible.
 Below we have got a list of the most important ones for you:

 Don't be afraid to ask your customers questions.
 Using a consumer survey, you can find out first-hand what they like or dislike about your product.
 Ask what factors customers use to choose a particular product and what might turn them off.
 Surveys can be conducted via offline and online channels.